 This course provides an overview of the field of local area networking and internetworking.
 Students are introduced to the terminology, operating systems, hardware, and administration of various components of a computer network, including network topology, TCP/IP, the OSI reference model, and network security, among others.
 Students also learn and perform basic end-user functions and introductory administration operations of a network.
-Prerequisite: CGS 2167C.
+Prerequisite: None.
 Lecture hours: 30.
 Lab hours: 20.

-CGS 1280C Computer Hardware Concepts
+CGS 128oC Computer Hardware Concepts

 Students will be introduced to a variety of hardware components and their related functions in personal computers.
 Topics included are installing, diagnosing, troubleshooting, and repairing PC hardware.
 By the end of this course, students should have the ability to build a fully functional personal computer from scratch, as well as diagnose and repair malfunctions in an existing machine.
 Prerequisite: CGS 2167C.
 Lecture hours: 30.
 Lab hours: 20.
+Prerequisite: CGS 2167C.
+Lecture hours: 30.
+Lab hours: 20.